-RankTracer, one of my startups that provides accurate sales estimates for products sold via Amazon as well as a free Amazon best sellers research tool, had the data they needed... but they couldn't afford it.
+One of my startups provides accurate sales and price analytics for online products.
+I had the data they needed... but they couldn't afford it.

-No problem.
-Potentially tens of thousands of new people could be exposed to my service if I ensure that wherever that data is used, there is attribution.
+Potentially tens of thousands of new people could be exposed to my service by ensuring that wherever that data is used, there is attribution.
 And, what's more, I could negotiate for a cut in the revenue generated.

 So, my company may not make much, if any, revenue out of the deal initially.
 But, it's free exposure.
 The equivalent amount of exposure from paid advertising might be very expensive.

 Where are there gaps that your business can trade on for exposure and visibility?
 Finding the right one could mean real, sustained growth for almost negligible cost.